PawanStats/alien-invasion-game/README.md

-# Alien Invasion Game
+# Alien Invasion Game 🚀

 This is a classic arcade game, "Alien Invasion," built with Python and the Pygame library.

- # Features:-
+ # Features ✨
        1. Control a ship at the bottom of the screen.
        2.Shoot bullets to destroy fleets of aliens.
        3.Score points for each alien destroyed.